Guy Palatin

-Guy Palatin (גיא פלטין; born September 25, 2000) is an Israeli professional basketball player for Hapoel Tel Aviv of the Israeli Ligat HaAl and the EuroLeague.
+Guy Palatin (גיא פלטין; born September 25, 2000) is an Israeli professional basketball player for Hapoel Tel Aviv of the Israeli Basketball Premier League and the EuroLeague.
 He plays at the shooting guard position.
+He was named the 2024 Israeli Basketball Premier League Defensive Player of the Year.

 Early life

 Guy Palatin was born at Kfar Azar.
 First born to Amir & Alonit, he grow up in Holon, where he played for the Holon youth team from the age of 8.

 Professional career

 In the 2014/15 season, Palatin led Hapoel Holon boys' team to a historic double, winning the championship and cup.
 At the end of that season, Palatin was invited to the Academy of the Basketball Association, at the Wingate Institute.
 Palatin played in the 2015/16 season as a point guard in the academy team with 11th and 12th grade students while still a 10th grade student.

 From 2018 to 2020 Palatin played for Hapoel Holon.
 In 2021 he joined Maccabi Rishon LeZion.

 In the 2019/20 season, Palatin was loaned to Hapoel Ramat Gan-Givataim from the National League, where he played as a point guard.
 In the 2020/21 season he chose to stay with Hapoel Ramat Gan-Givataim, and was signed again for a year as team captain by coach Matan Harosh.
 In May 2021, he was voted the 'breakthrough of the season' by the basketball association.

 At the beginning of July 2021, in preparation for the 2021/2022 season, Palatin signed a two-year contract with Maccabi Rishon LeZion, who played in the Premier League.
 Unfortunately, his first season at Maccabi Rishon LeZion ended with relegation to the National League, and the dismissal of coach Guy Goodes.

 In June 2023, Palatin signed with Yironi Kiryat Ata.
 Throughout the 2023/2024 season, Palatin averaged the highest steals in the Premier League (2.5 per game) and was a significant factor in the team's first playoff qualification in their history.
-At the end of the regular season, Palatin was voted The Best Defensive Player of the season.
+At the end of the regular season, Palatin was voted the 2024 Israeli Basketball Premier League Defensive Player of the Year.

 On June 21, 2024, he signed with Hapoel Tel Aviv of the Israeli Basketball Premier League.

 On April 11 2025, Palatin won the EuroCup championship with Hapoel Tel Aviv for the first time in its history, which led the team to play in Europe's top competition in the 2025/26 Euro League season.